 CI urges your immediate action regarding a serious threat faced by India’s Narcondam Island and the endemic and endangered Narcondam Hornbill (Aceros narcondami).

 Many organizations and people have written to the Union Minister for Environment and Forests.
-If you haven’t done this yet, please do.
-The danger still persists.
+If you haven’t done this yet, please do, as the new NDA government is proposing to clear the project.

 Narcondam is an extremely remote, tiny island in the Andaman and Nicobar Island group, and is home to about 300 Narcondam hornbills, a species that is found nowhere else in the world.
 It is a notified Wildlife Sanctuary.
 The island is uninhabited but for a small police outpost.